BuzzFeed: History

 On January 23, 2019, BuzzFeed notified all employees via memo that there would be an upcoming 15% reduction in workforce affecting the international, web content, and news divisions of the company.
 The layoffs would affect approximately 200 employees.
 In 2020, BuzzFeed signed a deal with Universal Television to produce content based on its stories.

 Three top BuzzFeed News editors in March 2022 announced that they would be resigning and the newsroom would face voluntary layoffs or job cuts.
 The cuts came after BuzzFeed investors encouraged Peretti to shut down all of BuzzFeed News, but he refused, CNBC reported.
+In January 2023, Peretti announced that BuzzFeed would be making a "hard pivot" to AI generated content such as custom quizzes.
+In May 2023, Peretti announced that AI content would "replace the majority of static content" on the BuzzFeed website.

+In March 2026, BuzzFeed revealed that it is still burdened by legacy commitments and it has engaged in "strategic conversations" about relieving its liquidity issues.

+In May 2026, it was announced that businessman Byron Allen had agreed to buy the company for $120 million.
+As part of the acquisition, Peretti would step down as CEO and by replaced by Allen, though Peretti would stay on as head of BuzzFeed AI.

+Following the acquisition, BuzzFeed began a restructuring under Allen with the intention of the company competing with YouTube, 3 divisions were created with artificial intelligence assets being placed under BuzzFeed AI, shows and studio assets (such as Animation Lab) being placed under BuzzFeed Studios and food products being placed under Tasty.
+(Note: BuzzFeed Studios and Tasty previously operated as sub labels prior to the restructuring.)